The History and Benefits of Shaving with a Safety Razor

 - Probably the cheapest way to shave in the long term.
 While a quality new safety razor such as an Edwin Jagger or Merkur could set you back anywhere between $30 and $200, even the best razor blades only cost a few cents each.
 See how these two major players compare in our article Edwin Jagger vs Merkur.

 - It’s the way a man should shave—real men need only one blade.
 No joke here.
-Shaving with a safety razor really does feel more manly that using those crappy cartridge razors.
+Shaving with a safety razor really does feel more manly than using those crappy cartridge razors.
 The feel of the heavy steel razor in your hand does make you feel more powerful and confident somehow.

 - Provides better control, resulting in a smooth, even shave.
 The weight and balance of a safety razor are perfectly designed to fit comfortably in the hand and provide a smooth, almost effortless shave as the razor’s weight does all the work.

 Also, be sure to check out this awesome infographic on the Beginner’s Guide to Wet Shaving that provides more points on the advantages of wet shaving as well as the infographic on the Science of Wet Shaving.

 Hey!
 Don’t Leave Yet!

 If you found this article helpful please be so kind as to share it on Facebook or other social media per the buttons below.

 Not only will you have a chance to WIN your choice of a quality safety razor or beard oil but we will provide you with all kinds of helpful and enlightening male grooming tips and advice directly to your inbox so you don’t have to waste your time fiddling on the web to find the right information to look and feel your best.
-There is nothing to lose and so much to gain.
-SIMPLY SUBSCRIBE BELOW!